 The way you manage the hierarchy of your

-resizing to meet its constraints: For example, if your app calls
+to consider resizing to meet its constraints.
+For example, if your app calls

 View object that wraps text, the

-If cases like these take too long, they can prevent a frame from rendering within the allowed 16ms, so that frames are dropped, and animation becomes janky.
+If cases like these take too long, they can prevent a frame from rendering within the allowed 16ms, which can make frames drop and make animation janky.

-Because you cannot move these operations to a worker thread—your app must process them on the main thread—your best bet is to optimize them so that they can take as little time as possible.
+Because you can't move these operations to a worker thread—your app must process them on the main thread—it's best to optimize them so that they take as little time as possible.

 layout.
-For instance, when your app recycles a complex list item in a
+For example, when your app recycles a complex list item in a

 If you are using the

-RelativeLayout class, you may be able to achieve the same
+RelativeLayout class, you might be able to achieve the same

-Typically, the framework executes the layout or measure stage in a single pass and quite quickly.
-However, with some more complicated layout cases, the framework may have to iterate multiple times on parts of the hierarchy that require multiple passes to resolve before ultimately positioning the elements.
+Typically, the framework executes the layout or measure stage in a single pass.
+However, with some complicated layout cases, the framework might have to iterate multiple times on parts of the hierarchy that require multiple passes to resolve before ultimately positioning the elements.
 Having to perform more than one layout-and-measure iteration is referred to as double taxation.

 - Executes a layout-and-measure pass, during which the framework calculates each child object's position and size, based on each child's request.